carlcc/Photon/doc/Communication1Ver.md

 **The payload**
-If the `CA` field is H.264(Value == 0), the payload should be NALU.
+If the `CA` field is H.264(Value == 0), the payload should be an NALU.

 **A note about the compression algorithms**:

-Some other video compression algorithm candidates are VP8, VP9, H265 and AV1, and I had tested some (VP8, VP9, AV1) of which:
+Some other video compression algorithm candidates are VP8, VP9, H265 and AV1, and I had tested some of which (VP8, VP9, AV1):

 1. VP8's quality is not so good while it produces same compression ratio
 2. VP9's quality is good, but it's a little slow while compressing high definition (720P) pictures.
 3. Although AV1 have already made a lot of significant performance optimization, but any way, it's still too slow for realtime media stream encoding.
 4. H265, I haven't test it yet.

-So my conclusion is: H264 seems to be the best choice to transport realtime videos by now.
+So my conclusion is: H264 seems to be the best choice to transport realtime videos by now, although there are many alternatives.

 #### 4.3.1 RMIs to configure video parameters